Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 What is the Federal Employee Health Benefits Program (FEHB)?

-The FEHB provides comprehensive health insurance to federal retirees and their spouses.
+The FEHB provides comprehensive health insurance to federal employees and retirees, and their spouses.
 If you qualify for FEHB as a retiree, optional Medicare coverage can lower your out-of-pocket costs, but you’ll have to pay a premium for this extra coverage (Medicare Part A will likely be premium-free, but Medicare Part B will have a monthly premium).

 Are Medicare rules different if I have FEHB coverage?